imabderrahim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script sets the mode of the file hello the same as olleh's mode
 - **11-directories_permissions**
 This script adds execute permission to all subdirectories of the current directory for all users
+- **12-directory_permissions**
+This script creates a new directory with specific permissions